d18c7db/Gauntlet_FPGA/readme.md

 ### Pipistrello
 On a [Pipistrello](http://pipistrello.saanlima.com/index.php?title=Welcome_to_Pipistrello) FPGA board, a [SRAM expansion](https://oshpark.com/profiles/d18c7db) daughterboard is needed.

-The project files are under `rtl/boards/pipistrello` and are setup for Xilinx ISE 14.7
+The project files are under `/pipistrello` and are setup for Xilinx ISE 14.7
 NOTE: Pipistrello needs an additional custom SRAM board for this project since the FPGA doesn't have enough internal memory.
 See https://oshpark.com/profiles/d18c7db

 ### MiSTer

-The project files are under `rtl/boards/miSTer` and are setup for Quartus 17
+The project files are under folder `/MiSTer` and are setup for Quartus 17
-*WARNING:* In order to play Vindicators part 2, you must run the python script "descramble_2J.py 136059-1184.2j 136059-1184.des.2j" then copy the binary output file 136059-1184.des.2j into the zip file with the original ROMs.